NepNep21/lambda-auth/README.md

+This is a plugin for lambda, an LGPLv3 project, its source code can be found here https://github.com/lambda-client/lambda, the LGPLv3 can be found at lib/LGPLv3.txt and the GPLv3 at lib/GPLv3-for-LGPLv3-compliance.txt

 # Usage
 1. Download the jar file from the releases page, actions, or build it yourself
 2. Add it to your lambda/plugins/ directory